×

 If you have not spent a lot of time in Rabac, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Rabac, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Rabac for a long time, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay in Rabac for a long period.
 Renting offers more flexibility, as you can move without the hassle of selling a property.
 It also doesn't require a large upfront investment like buying a home does.
 If you're uncertain about your future plans or financial stability, renting might be the safer choice.
 It allows you to test out living in Rabac without the commitment of buying a property.
 However, if you have the financial means and are certain about your desire to live in Rabac for the foreseeable future, buying a home could be a wise decision.
 It offers stability and the chance to truly make a place your own.
 In conclusion, both buying and renting have their own advantages and disadvantages.
 It's important to carefully consider your personal situation and long-term plans before making a decision.
-Consulting with a real estate professional could also provide valuable insights and guidance," remarked one expat in Rabac, Croatia.
+Consulting with a real estate professional could also provide valuable insights and guidance," commented one expat who made the move to Rabac.

 What should I pack when moving to Rabac?